sy2002/ai-playground/README.md

 to transform the four features of the Cart (Cart Position, Cart Velocity, Pole Angle and Pole Velocity At Tip) into a large amount of distances from the centers of RBF "Exemplars" and then use Linear Regression to learn the Value Function using Q-Learning.

+### RBFSampler actually is not using any Radial Basis Functions (RBFs)

+As a naive beginner, I thought that scikit-learn's RBFSampler is basically a convenient way to create a collection (or "network") of multiple Radial Basis Functions with random centers.
+Well, I was wrong as [RBFSampler-Experiment.ipynb](RBFSampler-Experiment.ipynb) shows, but in the end, everything is still kind of as you would expect from the name RBFSampler.